kevinrhz/portfolio-flask/README.md

 It is hosted on a free server as of now, so it could possibly take up to 50 seconds to load the first time.
+The site itself is still work in progress.

 Thank you for your patience,
 Kevin